-It is ok to not use software engineering for small-size software.
-As the size, however, increases, software engineering must be employed to efficiently develop such a software system.
+It is ok not to use software engineering for small-size software.
+As the size, however, increases, software engineering must be employed to develop such a software system efficiently.

 - Accessibility - Measures the extent to which a software product can be used comfortably by a varying number of people.
 This also includes people with disabilities that necessitate using additional technologies, such as screen magnification and voice recognition.